sundararajan-rajendr/SONiC/doc/system-telemetry/dialout.md

 ## 1.2 Requirements

-1. Telemetry process will open gRPC(TCP) connection to collector(s) configured for each subscription and maintain the connection until the subscription is removed.
+1. Dial-out telemetry process will open gRPC(TCP) connection to collector(s) configured for each subscription and maintain the connection until the subscription is removed.
 2. If the collector closes the connection, or the connection was never successfully established, the telemetry process will periodically retry to establish the connection indefinitely.
-3. The telemetry process will support encrypted (TLS) and un-encrypted connections.
+3. The dial-out telemetry process will support encrypted (TLS) and un-encrypted connections.
 4. The dial-out mode will support both sample and ON_CHANGE subscriptions (on supported fields)
 5. Allow configuration of openconfig-telemetry model via REST and gNMI.
-6. Telemetry process will respond to updated configuration automatically.
+6. Dial-out telemetry process will respond to updated configuration automatically.
-7. Telemetry process will load configuration on startup.
+7. Dial-out telemetry process will load configuration on startup.
 8. The telemetry container will recover when restarted and the telemetry connections will be dropped until the container is back up.
 Telemetry updates will be missed during this time.
 9. Configuration of OC Telemetry will return an error on invalid configuration.
 10. Dial-out telemetry will support both JSON_IETF and Protobuf encodings.